-From Table 1 above, it can be seen that \$103.05 million or 53% of the entire investment portfolio was in fixed income investments in 2020, with actual cash realized earnings of approximately \$3.0 million, or 2.8%.
-The remainder of the County's \$195.05 million portfolio is held in growth income investments, as outlined in Table 2.
-It should be noted that the 2020 the average yield of 2.8% was strong, particularly compared to related benchmarks, as discussed below.
+From Table 1 above, it can be seen that \$135.9 million or 59% of the entire investment portfolio was in fixed income investments in 2021, with actual cash realized earnings of approximately \$3.61 million, or 3.0%.
+The remainder of the County's \$230.9 million portfolio is held in growth income investments, as outlined in Table 2.
+It should be noted that the 2021 the average yield of 3.0% was strong, particularly compared to related benchmarks, as discussed below.

 Chart 1 below compares the County's actual annual return on the fixed income portfolio to a set of industry benchmarks.
-These benchmark indices are recommendations from our external investment manager to compare the performance of County's current investment returns to the following: the Government Bond 10 year-over-year average; the Financial Times Stock Exchange (FTSE) TMX Canada Short-Term Bond Index (this index is a broad measure of Canadian one to five year term bonds); and the One Fund High Interest Savings Account (HISA) offered to municipalities as provided under Provincial legislation.
-As can be seen in the chart below, the FTSE TMX Canada Short-Term Bond Index performed well in 2020, as the result of short term Government bonds yields hitting record lows in the first half of 2020.
-As the yields on these instruments plummeted the prices of the underlying bonds rose.
-It should also be noted that historically the ONE Fund HISA offering has been a strong short term performer.
-However, effective January 1, 2021 the interest rate earnings on this investment dropped drastically to 0.165%.
+These benchmark indices are recommendations from our external investment manager to compare the performance of County's current investment returns to the following: the Government Bond 10 year-over-year average; the Financial Times Stock Exchange (FTSE) TMX Canada Short-Term Bond Index (a broad measure of Canadian one to five year term bonds); and the One Fund High Interest Savings Account (HISA) offered to municipalities as provided under Provincial legislation.
+As can be seen in the chart below, the FTSE TMX Canada Short-Term Bond Index underperformed in 2021.
+It should also be noted that historically the ONE Fund HISA interest rate earnings dropped drastically in 2020, but has rebounded to 0.715% in 2021 and has seen further increases in early 2022.
 The ONE Fund is currently investigating its options in order to ensure they are providing their customers the best rate they can.
 The investment committee, along with the County's investment manager, is also reviewing the options available to the County in order to ensure the maximization of the County's short term investments.

-The chart below displays that Haldimand's realized investment income continues to out perform most comparable indices in 2020.
-It should be noted that in 2016 the County realized substantial income from liquidating a strip bond that it held for quite some time), thus resulting in a larger than average yield.
+The chart below displays that Haldimand's realized investment income continues to outperform most comparable indices in 2021.
+Note that in 2016 the County realized substantial income from liquidating a strip bond that it held for quite some time), thus resulting in a larger than average yield.